Principle of Energy Conservation (First Law of Thermodynamics)

 Ing.
 Ivet Miranda

-- Unit Operations: A Practical Introduction for Engineers
+- Unit Operations for Chemical Engineers

 FAQ

-What is a thermodynamic system?
+What is a Thermodynamic System?

 A thermodynamic system is a defined portion of matter or space selected for analysis, where energy exchanges (in the form of heat or work) are studied.
 Everything outside the system is considered the surroundings.

-What is thermodynamic equilibrium?
+What is Thermodynamic Equilibrium?

 It’s the state in which no net flow of energy occurs within the system or between system and surroundings—mechanical, thermal, and chemical balances are all satisfied.

-What is thermodynamics in physics?
+What is Thermodynamics in Physics?

 It’s the branch of physics that studies heat, energy, and work, and how these quantities behave in different systems.

-What is thermodynamics in biology?
+What is Thermodynamics in Biology?

 Thermodynamics in biology explains how energy is produced, transferred, and used in cells—like in ATP production and metabolic pathways.

-What is thermodynamics with example?
+What is Thermodynamics with Example?

 Thermodynamics is the science that studies how energy is transferred and transformed, especially in the form of heat and work.
 A classic example is Joule’s experiment, which showed the equivalence between mechanical work and heat.